 Sub-project activity Potential impacts Standard mitigation measures Monitoring and indicators Construction of basic infrastructure (e.g. shelters, trails) Minor, short-term potential impacts on already disturbed and small areas of vegetation - mainly due to soil excavation, dust and noise Consult local communities to determine appropriate siting of infrastructure to minimize impacts Ensure trails are 'fit-for-purpose,' restricting width to the needs to foot patrols or tourists.
 In areas where trail bikes are used, the means of controlling access will be instituted.
-Obtain any permits required by national and local regulations prior to construction Choose most appropriate timing for construction to avoid or minimize impacts Infrastructure will be designed in accordance with local traditions, local architecture, and good environmental practices Appropriate management/disposal of waste+ debris Incidental take of species is recorded (indicator species identified and monitored) Communities' free, prior and informed consent is recorded Debris does not litter the site Change in natural resource use and management (e.g. restoration of gallery forest, reengineering water flows in wetlands) Environmental impacts would almost always be positive; however, in a few cases unintended impacts may accidentally occur, such as introduction of invasive species, and human/wildlife conflicts (e.g. resulting in crop loss) Consult with local communities to determine appropriate land and resource management regimes Use only native species for restoration Consider compensation and/or avoidance mechanisms to minimize crop loss and conflict Indicator species are monitored Communities free, prior and informed consent is recorded Reintroduction of captive-bred threatened species Introduction of disease into the wild Undertake health checks prior to release System for avoiding and mitigating disease outbreaks Monitor introductions and disease outbreaks Increase in Impact on habitat and wildlife Support training and TA to develop Monitoring number recreational use of protected areas through increased noise and disturbance, waste, accidental fires, harvesting of rare species or natural resources Lack of maintenance of trails leading to erosion on slopes Social impacts on local communities skills for effective tourism management Promulgate rules and guidelines for visitors Provide waste and toilet facilities of tourists Monitor habitat disturbance Communities free, prior and informed consent is recorded Fire suppression Impact on fire-dependent ecosystems Perform prescribed burns to nurture fire-dependent species Monitor fire- dependent indicator species response IAS removal (by mechanical or chemical means) Native species accidently removed Provide training on IAS and native species differentiation Isolate native species through demarcation Monitor native indicator species for ecosystem response
+Obtain any permits required by national and local regulations prior to construction Choose most appropriate timing for construction to avoid or minimize impacts Infrastructure will be designed in accordance with local traditions, local architecture, and good environmental practices Appropriate management/disposal of waste+ debris Incidental take of species is recorded (indicator species identified and monitored) Communities' free, prior and informed consent is recorded Debris does not litter the site Change in natural resource use and management (e.g. restoration of gallery forest, reengineering water flows in wetlands) Environmental impacts would almost always be positive; however, in a few cases unintended impacts may accidentally occur, such as introduction of invasive species, and human/wildlife conflicts (e.g. resulting in crop loss) In the conflict of the co Consult with local communities to determine appropriate land and resource management regimes Use only native species for restoration Consider compensation and/or avoidance mechanisms to minimize crop loss and conflict Indicator species are monitored Communities free, prior and informed consent is recorded Reintroduction of captive-bred threatened species Introduction of disease into the wild Undertake health checks prior to release System for avoiding and mitigating disease outbreaks Monitor introductions and disease outbreaks

+Increase in recreational use of protected areas Impact on habitat and wildlife through increased noise and disturbance, waste, accidental fires, harvesting of rare species or natural resources Lack of maintenance of trails leading to erosion on slopes Social impacts on local communities Provide waste and toilet facilities Monitoring number of tourists Monitor habitat disturbance Communities free, prior and informed consent is recorded Fire suppression Impact on fire-dependent ecosystems Perform prescribed burns to nurture fire-dependent species Monitor fire- dependent indicator species response IAS removal (by mechanical or chemical means) Native species accidently removed Provide training on IAS and native species differentiation Isolate native species through demarcation Monitor native indicator species for ecosystem response

-Environmental and Social Management Framework Section C: Pest Management Plan
+3.6.3 Environmental and Social Management Framework Section C: Pest Management Plan